skienzmatishun/rippreport/content/p/winner-and-loser/index.md

 ---
-title: "WINNER AND LOSER"
+title: WINNER AND LOSER
 date: 2021-01-12
-thumbnail: "img/winner-and-loser.jpg"
+thumbnail: img/winner-and-loser.jpg
 categories:
 - events
 tags:
 - alabama-football
 - nick-saban
 - saban
 - tommy-tuberville
 - tuberville
 authors:
 - admin
+alttags: "Nick Saban, coach of the Alabama Crimson Tide football team, stands on the sidelines during a game"
 ---
 Congratulations Nick Saban and the Alabama Football team, you have made Alabama proud.

 Saban is successful because of Leadership, Ethics, Transparency and above all PRINCIPLE.